Djokovic Exits Melbourne To Boos As Sinner Sets Up Zverev Final - UrduPoint

 He broke Shelton right at the start of the second and ran away with it.

-The American raised himself for one last effort in the third, lashing running forehand winners in an attempt to turn the tide.
+The American roused himself for one last effort in the third, lashing running forehand winners in an attempt to turn the tide.

-Sinner was not moving freely by now, but he saved two break points and when Shelton then dropped his serve to go 3-2 down, the Italian upped the ante and sprinted to the finish line on the back of some unreturnable ground strokes.
+Sinner was not moving freely by now, but he saved two break points and when Shelton then dropped his serve to go 3-2 down, the Italian upped the ante and sprinted to the finish line.

 The German has been a Grand Slam runner-up twice before, at last year's French Open and the 2020 US Open, but has never lifted one of the big four majors.